For best experience please turn on javascript and use a modern browser!

 • Programme description

-Trump!
-Brexit!
-Black Lives Matter!
-Pride!
-Many of today’s political developments seem to revolve around identity in more ways than one.
-While some acknowledge the importance of identity politics in an age with growing inequalities, others argue that focusing on identity in the political arena distracts from the “real cause” of contemporary political anger: economic inequality.
+From radical rightwing populism to climate politics: many of today’s political developments seem to revolve around identity in more ways than one.
+While some acknowledge the importance of identity in an age with growing inequalities, others argue that focusing on identity in the political arena distracts from the “real cause” of contemporary political polarization: economic inequality.

 In our lectures, the students will be given the theoretical background to participate in empirical discussions that will be the basis of our interactive online seminars and class debates.
 In these sessions, students will work together to disentangle empirical manifestations of identity politics, unravelling how both are so closely bound together.
 Students will use their home context as nodes that are deeply entrenched in local and global debates about democracy.